ISSKA/geocruncher/README.md

         pip3 install -e .

-From now on you can compute intersections, however to compute meshes you still need two package CGAL and Meshtools
+From now on you can compute intersections, however to compute meshes you still need two package CGAL and pyCGAL

 ### CGAL